memento-ai/Memento/packages/ingester/README.md

   - Chat-based summarizer using a conversation interface
   - Model-based summarizer using a specified provider and model
   - Ability to create custom summarizers by extending the `SummarizerAgent` class
+- Copy ingested mementos from one database to another

 ## Usage and Examples
 ### Ingesting a File